Magik: Limbo

-Illyana's spirit returns to Colossus, who had recently returned to the United States with Shadowcat and Nightcrawler following the disbanding of Excalibur.
-When investigating odd occurrences inside the Mansion, Colossus locates one of the stepping disks that Illyana had magically bound to the school.
-He is transported to a pocket world, which holds a memory imprint of Illyana.
-Illyana's memory convinces him to make one final sacrifice.
-When the cure for the Legacy Virus turned out to need the death of one mutant, he secretly gave his life so nobody else would have to die like Illyana did.
-Colossus is later resurrected by an alien race.

 Belasco eventually deposes Amanda Sefton and, after seeing Illyana reappear during "House of M" and realizing he carries a torch for her, creates a powerful spell to return her to him.
 The spell pulls forth the remaining essence of Illyana still held within Limbo's dimension, taking shape as Darkchilde, the semi-demonic version of Illyana corrupted and transformed by dark magic.
 Belasco is not satisfied with his creation, claiming that it is not the true Illyana due to lacking a soul, and banishes her to the outer parts of Limbo.

 Illyana, now with her Darkchilde persona, discovers some of the teenage New X-Men being attacked by a horde of demons.
 After aiding the mutants against the demons, she uses a spell to immobilize them and steal a portion of Pixie's soul, in the hopes of creating both a bloodstone and a new Soulsword, as Illyana felt Pixie had the most innocent of souls present.
 Anole breaks free from Illyana's confinement and dispatches her.
-Pixie's soul extraction is partially successful however, creating one part of a bloodstone pendant and a soul dagger.
+Pixie's soul extraction is partially successful, creating one part of a bloodstone pendant and a soul dagger.
 Illyana attempts to complete the process and destroy those who wished to interfere, but Rockslide thwarts her, and causes Illyana's human memories of her friends and life among the X-Men to return to her.

-Although only a part of Pixie's soul was taken, Pixie is now capable of performing magic, the hole in her soul having been filled with black magic.
-Since Belasco had sealed his castle from her own magic and powers, Illyana teaches Pixie a teleportation spell, with which the New X-Men attack and defeat Belasco.